Advanced Learning Theory and Research – EDUC 701

-Using the question developed in Module/Week 2, the student will create an annotated bibliography that will serve as the research foundation of the final paper.
+Using the question developed previously, the student will create an annotated bibliography that will serve as the research foundation of the final paper.
 The annotated bibliography will be written in current APA format, including at least 5 scholarly sources that address the problem identified.
 Each source citation must be followed by a 150–200-word annotation.
 This annotated bibliography will be the research foundation for the final paper.
 (MLO: F)

 Final Paper Draft Assignment

 The candidate will create a draft of the final paper following the instructions for the Course Project: Final Paper.
-The draft will be submitted through SafeAssign to enable the candidate to ensure all references are properly cited.
+The draft will be submitted through Turnitin to enable the candidate to ensure all references are properly cited.
 Additionally, the candidate will receive instructor feedback on the draft that he/she can incorporate in the final paper.
 (MLO: B, C, D, E, F)

 The candidate will write a 3,000–3,500-word paper in current APA format building upon the Problem, the Research Question, and the Annotated Bibliography.
 The paper must include a minimum of 10 scholarly sources, 6 of which must be current (within the past 5 years), that must be empirical, peer-reviewed journal articles or information from published scholarly books.
 The candidate must synthesize all of the research into a well-blended paper that clearly addresses the problem, research question, provides insight into best practices/strategies to address the problem, improve the learning environment, and improve student achievement and motivation.
-The final paper will be submitted to Blackboard.
+The final paper will be submitted to Canvas.
 (MLO: B, C, D, E, F)

-There will be a 25-question APA Manual quiz for the candidate to complete after he/she has reviewed the manual readings.
+There will be a 25-question current APA Manual quiz for the candidate to complete after he/she has reviewed the manual readings.
 The quiz will be open-book/open-notes, contain 25 multiple-choice, true/false, and multiple answer questions, and have a 2-hour time limit.
 (CLO: F)

 There will be a 20-question quiz for the candidate to complete after he/she has reviewed the chapter readings.
 The quiz will be open-book/open-notes, contain 20 multiple choice, true/false, and multiple answer questions, and have a 2-hour time limit.
 (CLO: B, C, D)